-We hope this FB ads guide makes things a little easier.
-We looked at some of the brands ruling the space—but most importantly, saw that capturing their voice and using consistent branding was the key to success.
+We hope this FB ads guide makes things easier.
+We looked at some of the brands ruling the space—but most importantly, we saw that capturing their voice and using consistent branding was the key to success.

-Paying more per day will not necessarily award you any more leads, conversions, or whatever metric you’re focused on.
+Paying more daily will not necessarily award you more leads, conversions, or whatever metric you focus on.
 Instead, focus on setting goals that align with your overall sales and marketing strategy.

-If you’ve got the marketing budget to spare, try new strategies, use different types of content, and try to post only what is fun or useful to your audience.
+If you’ve got the marketing budget to spare, try new strategies, use different types of content, and try to post what is fun or valuable to your audience.